cscart/docs/en/developer_guide/core/documents/documents.rst

         '0..N' => array(
             'item_id', 'product_id', 'product_code', 'price', 'amount', 'product', 'product_status'
         )
-    ).
+    )

 If this parameter is omitted, then reflection will be used to get the attributes.
 All public nonstatic properties of the class, and also public nonstatic methods of the class that begin with ``get`` will be considered as available attributes.

 Besides the main parameters, you can describe other parameters in the schema.
 They will be available through ``'#config'``.

-If a variable has complex structure and it's not rational to use a schema to describe it, the class of the variable may implement the ``\Tygh\Template\IActiveVariable`` interface, that imposes the implementation of the only method - ``attributes()``.
+If a variable has complex structure and it's not rational to use a schema to describe it, the class of the variable may implement the ``\Tygh\Template\IActiveVariable`` interface, that imposes the implementation of the only method—``attributes()``.
 That way a variable that is in fact a separate class can describe its own attributes.

 To make adding variables easier, a special ``\Tygh\Template\Document\Variables\GenericVariable`` class was implemented.
 This class can be fully configured from the schema, so there's no need to create a separate class for each variable.
 Here's the example of a variable like this::